 What are the risks of substance use?

-There are physical, emotional and social risks associated with substance use.
+There are physical, emotional and social risks associated with substance use that can range from mild to severe.
+They may also vary depending on the substance.
 Here are some examples:

 - alcohol can cause liver damage